-The Group's revenue generated from supply and installation projects decreased by approximately HK\$32.2 million, or approximately 14.0%, from approximately HK\$229.8 million for the year ended 31 March 2018 to approximately HK\$197.6 million for the year ended 31 March 2019.
-Such decrease was mainly due to the decline in contract sum for the projects awarded as a result of the abovementioned keen competition from market players and their aggressive pricing strategies, and the delay in progress of certain projects for the year ended 31 March 2019.
+The Group's revenue generated from supply and installation projects decreased by approximately HK\$56.0 million, or approximately 28.3%, from approximately HK\$197.6 million for the year ended 31 March 2019 to approximately HK\$141.6 million for the year ended 31 March 2020.
+Such decrease was mainly due to a general decline in average contract value for the projects awarded as a result of keen competition from market players and their aggressive pricing strategies, and the delay in progress of certain projects for the year ended 31 March 2020.
+Moreover, number of private residential properties completed has decreased for the year ended 31 March 2020 as abovementioned, which further decreases the revenue generated from supply and installation projects.